Content created: 2006-07-07

 Since Darwin's time, many fossil forms have turned up that look more like us than they (or we) look like modern apes.
 It is impossible to say that any given prehistoric bone is ancestral to any modern creature, of course, but there is a clear sequence of forms: Earlier ones tend to look more like the hypothetical common ancestor that we might share with modern apes; more recent ones look more and more like us.

 Chancy as biological classification is with the incomplete fragments of extinct animals, virtually all biologists today are satisfied:

 Some fossil forms are objects of great controversy.
 For example, the Neanderthals that roamed Europe in the last ice age and before are clearly Homo, but it was not clear whether they were a separate species or should be classed as Homo sapiens.

 If Neanderthals counted as Homo sapiens, then they belonged to the sub-species "Homo sapiens neanderthalensis" and we were of the sub-species "Homo sapiens sapiens."
 If not, then they were "Homo neanderthalensis," and we were simply "Homo sapiens," since there was no other Homo sapiens variety that we needed to be contrasted with.
-In a logically similar way, the recently discovered Homo floresiensis forms have an unclear relationship to Homo erectus, with which they overlapped in time.
+In a logically similar way, Homo floresiensis forms have an unclear relationship to Homo erectus, with which they overlapped in time.
 And so on.